GREEN IN THE GRID by Swathi Vandkar

 Optimizing performance through smart systems

-A 25.6 kWp rooftop photovoltaic system, designed for the available 124 m² roof area, is paired with battery storage to increase on-site energy utilization and reduce grid dependency.
-The system is projected to generate over 25,000 kWh annually.
+A 25.6 kWp photovoltaic system was installed on the 124 m² rooftop and paired with battery storage to improve on-site energy use and reduce reliance on the grid.
+The system is expected to generate over 25,000 kWh per year.

-Heating control is upgraded through Bosch digital thermostats connected to a centralized smart building controller.
-By regulating heating based on real-time occupancy and room conditions, the system prevents overheating and improves thermal efficiency, resulting in estimated annual gas savings of 59,240 kWh.
+Heating control was upgraded with Bosch digital thermostats connected to a central smart controller.
+By responding to real-time room use and temperature, the system avoids overheating and improves efficiency, saving an estimated 59,240 kWh of gas annually.

 PERFORMANCE ANALYSIS AND IMPACT